unilaiva/unilaiva-songbook/README.md

 `unilaiva-songbook_common.sty` package, which contains all the needed imports, definitions, settings and style used in the songbook.
-It is imported to the main document(s) with `\import` macro. `context` files used to create special printout versions reside there as well.
+It is imported to the main document(s) with `\import` macro. `context` files used to create special printout versions reside there as well. `ul-selection_include.tex` is a file to be included in song selection booklets.

 Song data and other *content* will be in various files inside `content` subdirectory and will be inputed into the main file.
 Images are put into